bUnit-dev/bUnit/docs/site/docs/misc-test-tips.md

 ## Copying/pasting HTML easier

-When writing C# based tests, you may want to copy/paste HTML into C# strings from something like a Razor file, for example.
-This is tedious to do manually as you have to escape the quotes and other special characters, for example `<div class="alert">` needs to be written as `"<div class=\"alert\">"`.
+When writing C#-based tests, you may want to copy/paste HTML into C# strings from something like a Razor file, for example.
+This is tedious to do manually as you have to escape quotes and other special characters, for example `<div class="alert">` needs to be written as `"<div class=\"alert\">"`.
 The extension, [SmartPaster2019](https://marketplace.visualstudio.com/items?itemName=martinw.SmartPaster2013), allows us to copy strings in any character that needs to be escaped will be automatically.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2OTg0ODY3N119
+eyJoaXN0b3J5IjpbMTY1ODAyMTQ2MywtMjY5ODQ4Njc3XX0=
 -->